1987 California's 5th congressional district special election: Independents

-Special primaries
+Special primary

-The special election primaries were held on April 7, 1987.
-Every candidate ran in a nonpartisan blanket primary.
-If a candidate won 50% of the vote, they would automatically fill in the vacant seat.
-If no candidate won 50% of the vote, a runoff would be triggered with the top candidates in each party advancing to the runoff.
+The nonpartisan blanket primary was held on April 7, 1987.
+A candidate winning 50% of the vote would automatically fill the vacant seat.
+If no candidate won 50%, a special general election (essentially a runoff) would be triggered with the top candidates in each party advancing to it.

-Runoff election
+Special general election

-The runoff election took place on June 2, 1987, with Nancy Pelosi gaining the majority of the vote, winning her the special election for Burton's seat.
+The special general election took place on June 2, 1987, with Nancy Pelosi gaining a majority of the vote and winning Sala Burton's seat.